ChenXYxm/Orbit/README.md

 [![Linux platform](https://img.shields.io/badge/platform-linux--64-lightgrey.svg)](https://releases.ubuntu.com/20.04/)

-In this project, we aim to train a pushing policy for a Franka Emika Panda arm to facilitate 2D dense object placement.
+In this project, we train a pushing policy for a Franka Emika Panda arm to facilitate 2D dense object placement.
 The network accepts a 2D Truncated Signed Distance Function (TSDF) and an occupancy grid of the desktop and outputs a pixel coordinate and a pushing direction for a pushing action to make space on the desktop.
-Models for this project are trained using Omniverse Isaac Sim 2022.2.1 and Isaac Orbit v0.1.0.
+Models for this project are trained using Omniverse Isaac Sim 2022.2.1 and Isaac Orbit v0.1.0. [`ROS_package_pushing`](ROS_package_pushing/pushing/README.md) is the ROS package of executing the PPO pushing and placing method with a robotic arm.

 <img src="picture/introduction.png" width='80%'>